AVEVA/CONNECT-data-services-developer-docs/content/api-reference/event-type-store/event-type-store-enumeration-types.md

 <a id="opIdEnumerations_Create Or Update Enumeration"></a>

 Creates a new Enumeration or updates an existing and adds its Etag in the HTTP response header.
+Hard delete of the type is not supported through this route.
 The If-Match header is supported.

 <h3>Request</h3>